 Greek soprano Eleni Calenos is capturing critics' and audiences' admiration for the clarity, warmth and beauty of her voice, and her dignified characterizations.
 Of her performance as Tosca, Opera News said: "Eleni Calenos gave a performance for the ages, both vocally and dramatically", and The Wall Street Journal: "The real standout, however, was soprano Eleni Calenos' searing performance as Tosca--passionate, mercurial, heart-on-the-sleeve, with all the necessary vocal range, stamina and fire."
 Of her Cio-Cio San in Madama Butterfly, the Houston Press said: "The phenomenon was the Cio-Cio San of Greek soprano Eleni Calenos, whose nuanced characterization was a true wonder to hear.
 She sailed through her dramatic arias as if buoyed by the stirring music."

 Upcoming appearances include the roles of Giorgetta and Suor Angelica in Il Tabarro and Suor Angelica with Opera Delaware, and Saida in Schönerland, a new opera by Søren Nils Eichberg with the State Theater of Wiesbaden, Germany.
-Eleni will be a soloist in an Opera Gala with the Thessaloniki State Symphony Orchestra in Greece, and the soprano solo in Britten's War Requiem with the Queens College Choral Society in New York.
+Eleni will be a soloist in an Opera Gala with the Thessaloniki State Symphony Orchestra in Greece, and the soprano soloist in Britten's War Requiem with the Queens College Choral Society in New York.

 Her 2012 and 2011 seasons include Gilda in Rigoletto (Sarasota Opera), Hanna Glawari in Die lustige Witwe (Zomeropera, Belgium), Cio-Cio San in Madama Butterfly (Shreveport Opera, Mississippi Opera, Opera Idaho), Donna Elvira in Don Giovanni and Valencienne in The Merry Widow (Utah Festival Opera), Mimi in La Bohème (Opera Idaho).